 Enables bit sizes, default is false

-Specifies the SI suffix via exponent, e.g. 2 is MB for bytes, default is -1
+Specifies the symbol via exponent, e.g. 2 is MiB for bytes, default is -1

 Enables full form of unit of measure, default is false

 locale (string || boolean)

 BCP 47 language tag to specify a locale, or `true` to use default locale, default is ""

 localeOptions (object: overrides 'separator', requires string for 'locale' option)